- The Good

 Prosper is a peer-to-peer lending company that offers competitively priced personal loans to an array of professionals.
-Vastly different from the majority of lending companies, Prosper caters to those with high credit scores and income.
+Vastly different from the majority of the best online loan companies, Prosper caters to those with high credit scores and income.
 Unlike many lenders, the goal of Prosper is to offer services and resources to those who may need a bit of a push to help them achieve financial freedom.

 Other Loan Reviews